 Because spouses typically don't have the right to prevent the other from living in the home, it may be illegal for them to lock you out, and you can call the police.
 The obvious exception to this is in cases of domestic violence.
 If this is the case, immediately seek a restraining order and contact a domestic violence hotline.

 Sometimes relationships can become very toxic, so be careful not to allege domestic violence out of spite just to get the other partner out of the house.
-If the judge believes you have done this, then you can seriously jeopardize your rights to marital property, including the house.
+If the judge believes you've done this, then you can seriously jeopardize your rights to marital property, including ownership the house.

 Learn More About Divorce Property Division by Talking to an Attorney